-The Vice President of the Councils of State and Ministers of Cuba, Ines Maria Chapman, on Wednesday assessed the hydraulic works being done in the Cuban southern central city of Trinidad to supply water to the population.
+The Vice President of the Councils of State and Ministers of Cuba, Ines Maria Chapman, assessed on Wednesday the hydraulic works underway in the Cuban southern-central city of Trinidad to supply water to the population.

-She called to differentiate subjective problems from objective ones, make good use of time, seek alternatives to reverse delays, meet commitments, have creative initiatives and work with quality.
+The governmental leader called to differentiate subjective problems from objective ones, to make proper use of time, to seek alternatives to reverse delays, to meet commitments, to have creative initiatives and to work with quality.

 We have a country with more difficulties now than before, due to the tightening of the economic, commercial and financial blockade imposed by the United States on Cuba, but there is enough capacity to find alternatives, she pointed out.

-After the working meeting, held at the venue of the People’s Power Municipal Assembly, the vice president visited the pumping station 3, which is the largest in the region and supplies 50 liters of water per second, thus improving water supply to low areas.
+After the working meeting, held at the headquarters of the Municipal Assembly of the People’s Power, the vice president visited the pumping station 3, which is the largest in the region and supplies 50 liters of water per second, thus improving water supply to low areas.

 Two other pumping stations supply 10 liters per second each, but they are not operational at present.

-During the tour, Chapman was accompanied by People’s Power Provincial Assembly President Teresita Romero, among other local leaders.
+During the tour, Chapman was accompanied by Teresita Romero, president of the Provincial Assembly of the People’s, among other local leaders.

 Later, she participated in Sancti Spiritus in the review of the works on the Center-East transfer canal, among other issues.